SuffolkLITLab/logos/README.md

 # LIT Lab logo

 Below are previews and links to PNG and SVG versions of the current LIT Lab logo.
+(Note: GitHub strips background-color styles when displaying this page on github.com, so the inverted and white logos are difficult to see.)

 <table>
   <thead>